|Last Trade (size)||- (-)|

 Vice President, Human Resources

-Sébastien Côté joined Stingray as vice-president, human resources in 2016.
+Sébastien Côté was appointed vice-president, human resources of Stingray in 2016.
 He is responsible for planning and managing all of the company’s human resources activities.
 Recognized as a dynamic, operational and strategic business partner, M. Côté has more than 20 years of experience in human resources management, mainly in the media industry.

 Prior to joining Stingray, Mr. Côté was responsible for all human resources activities for Bell Media’s radio, television, Out-of-Home and web properties in Quebec.
 He also worked almost 15 years at Astral Media where he held the position of associate vice-president, human resources for both the Radio and Out-of-Home divisions.
 There, he oversaw the implementation of a human resources department and developed succession, performance, and training programs.